There are 3 search strategies detailed on this page using the Search by Number - Bibliographic Citations page.

 To search for a known Executive Order or Presidential Proclamation, go to the Search by Number - Bibliographic Cutations form, and uses the Publication Number search at the top of the page.

 Use the pulldown for Type to select either EO (Executive Order) or PR (Presidential Proclamation).
-(Note - because Executive Orders and Presidential Proclamations don't include the year in their number formatting, this field is disabled here).

 To see all Executive Orders and Presidential Proclamations put out in a specific year, use the Accession Number field on the Search by Number - Bibliographic Citations form.